-A property owner/developer is required to construct street, utility lines and drainage facilities to city standards in order to obtain plat approval.
+A property owner/developer is required to construct street, utility lines, fire hydrants and drainage facilities to city standards in order to obtain plat approval.
 These improvements are given (dedicated) to the city for future maintenance after inspectors have accepted the improvements.
-Improvements are dedicated to the city for future maintenance after acceptance of improvements.

 The property owner may sell lots shown on the plat after the county clerk records the subdivision plat.

 A tract of land may be exempt from the subdivision process under conditions described below.
 Certain documentation is required prior to the issuance of a certificate of compliance.
 Under present subdivision regulations, a certificate of compliance is issued to an owner holding a property description with less than a whole lot in the following cases: